panglesd/slipshow/docs/special-elements.rst

 - ``remark`` to display a remark.
 - ``proof`` to display a proof.

-To create an element listed above, add its name as a class to the block element.
+To create one of these elements, add its name as a class to the block element.
 Any box may additionally have a ``title=...`` attribute.
-This attribute cannot yet contain any markup.
+The attribute's value cannot contain any markup.

 .. slipshow-example::